odagayev/easy_openai_qa/readme.md

 ## Features

-- Given an option to provide error and environment information directly OpenAI for QA via bash
+- Gives an option to provide error and environment information directly to OpenAI for QA via bash
 - Parses error messages and environment information
 - Communicates with OpenAI ChatGPT API to get error resolution suggestions
 - Displays solutions in a user-friendly and color-coded format